manumg/A-B-TEST-Cookie-Cats-Game/README.md

 # A-B-TEST-Cookie-Cats-Game
 A/B Testing the puzzle mobile game Cookie Cats
 PROJECT DESCRIPTION:
 In this project I do an A/B test on a dataset from a mobile game called Cookie Cats.
-This dataset is from a DataCamp project, but the dataset has been publishedin Kaggle.
-I do not have a Datacamp account, I have used the public dataset from Kaggle.
+This dataset is from a DataCamp project, but the dataset has been published in Kaggle.
+I do not have a Datacamp account.
+I have used the public dataset from Kaggle.
 Link to the dataset: https://www.kaggle.com/datasets/yufengsui/mobile-games-ab-testing?datasetId=272421&sortBy=voteCount

 Cookie Cats is a puzzle game.
 As players progress through the game, they will encounter gates that force them to wait some time before they can progress or make a purchase.
 In this project we analyze the result of an A/B test where the first gate of Cookie Cats was moved from level 30 to level 40.